Is it Worth Visiting Santiago de Compostela?

 Paradors in Spain always offer luxury and this iconic hotel opposite the cathedral is no exception.

 I have stayed here once after walking the Camino Portuguese in December 2019; it was beautiful and offers such opulence.
-If you are looking for somewhere very special to stay during your visit then this beautiful, stunning hotel is a must!
+If you are looking for somewhere very special to stay during your visit then this iconic hotel is a must!

 Arriving in Santiago in december